Transgender literature

 Transgender literature is a collective term used to designate the literary production that addresses, has been written by or portrays people of diverse gender identity.

 History

 Isis changing the sex of Iphis.
 Engraving by Bauer for a 1703 edition of Metamorphoses.

 Representations in literature of transgender people have existed for millennia, with Ovid's Metamorphoses (written in the year 8 CE) containing some of the earliest accounts.
-In the twentieth century, it is notable that the novel Orlando (1928), by Virginia Woolf, is considered one of the first transgender novels in English and whose plot follows a bisexual poet who changes gender from male to female and lives for hundreds of years.

-Before Orlando though The Marvelous Land of Oz by L. Frank Baum was published in (1904) with the main character Ozma born a girl but as an infant turned into a boy, named Tippetarius/Tip, and raised as one until at the end of the book discovering their true identity as the princess of Oz.